 Quick link: Just looking to find a loving home for unneeded items?
 See PSP’s list of places to donate toys, gifts and household items.
 Also check out our page on How to Help this Holiday Season, which includes several donation and toy/gift drive opportunities.

-Planning a staycation over the December holidays?
-Here PSP members share ideas of what to do with kids in New York City during the December school break.
+Planning a staycation this winter?
+Here, PSP members share ideas of what to do with kids in New York City during the December school break and beyond.

 This is a growing NYC holiday tradition: watching model trains zip through a display of 150 landmarks, each re-created with bark, leaves, and other natural materials—all under the twinkling glow of the conservatory at the NY Botanical Garden.